 The District's Parshall flume is the only measurement device for the entire Santa Ana facility.
 It is designed for flows up to 1,000 cfs, and has been in use since at least the 1940s.
-Flow rate has been historically taken visually using staff gage within the flume, a float in the attached stilling well, and a rating table.
-This reading is visually taken every morning as part of the Daily Flow Report and any time District staff makes adjustments that would affect the flow rate.
-The District Parshall Flume Flow table is available in Appendix D. In 2012, San Bernardino Valley Municipal Water District (SBVMWD) and Western Municipal Water District (WMWD) obtained additional water rights for spreading due to the completion of Seven Oaks Dam.
+Flow rate has been historically taken visually using a staff gage within the flume, a float in the attached stilling well, and a rating table.
+This reading is taken every morning as part of the Daily Flow Report and any time District staff makes adjustments that would affect the flow rate.
+The District Parshall Flume Flow table is available in Appendix D. In 2012, SBVMWD and Western Municipal Water District (WMWD) obtained additional water rights for spreading due to the completion of Seven Oaks Dam.
 At that time they installed an automatic measurement system that utilized the Parshall Flume and it's stilling well.
-A measurement is taken approximately every four minutes and uploaded to data.sbymwd.com via SCADA.
+A measurement is taken approximately every four minutes and uploaded to data.sbvmwd.com via SCADA.

-From the Main Canal, water can first be diverted to the Borrow Pit.
+From the main canal, water can first be diverted to the Borrow Pit.
 The Borrow Pit includes the first three basins as well as an area at the west end for recharge.
-Basin 1 is located at the eastern side of the Borrow Pit and automatically feeds basin 2.
-When at capacity, basin 2 has the ability to automatically fill basin 3 or divert water to fill the Borrow Pit.
-The Borrow Pit is the largest percolation basin in the Santa Ana facility; the water level must be kept 10ft below road level, or it will be considered an impoundment and the District may receive fines from the Department of Water Resources.
-When receiving and spreading large amounts of water, the District must be conscience of the water level at the Borrow Pit as it can affect the percolation rate in other nearby basins.
+Basin 1 is located at the eastern side of the

+Borrow Pit and automatically feeds basin 2.
+When at capacity, basin 2 has the ability to automatically fill basin 3 or divert water to fill the east end of Borrow Pit.
+The Borrow Pit is the largest percolation basin in the Santa Ana facility; the water level must be kept 5-10 feet below the road level, in order to protect the downstream road and basin 10 from overflow.
+When receiving and spreading large amounts of water, the District must be conscience of the water level in the Borrow Pit as it can affect the percolation rate in other nearby basins.

-The District can also choose to spread water from the main channel to basins located in the western part of the facility.
+The District can also choose to spread water from the main canal to basins located in the western part of the facility.
 Water enters basins 10 and 13 through sets of manual weirs.
 Basin 10 automatically fills basins 10S, 11 and 12.
-Water can also exit basin 10S and fill basin 11S and the Cone Camp Area, ultimately following canals to the final percolation basin, Dike D. Basin 13 fills basins 14 and 16 when at capacity.
+Water can also exit basin 10S and fill basin 11S and the Cone Camp Area, ultimately following canals to the final percolation basin, dike D. Basin 13 fills basins 14 and 16 when at capacity.
 Basins 15 and 17 also have manual gates off the main canal.
-The main canal then enters percolation basin Dike D. Beyond dike D, water can only empty into either the CEMEX or Robertson's mining pits.
+The main canal then enters percolation basin dike D. Beyond dike D, water can only empty into either the CEMEX or Robertson's mining pits.
 The mining pits offer large water holding capacity, but due to the compacted bottoms and removal of sediment, have less efficient percolation rates than the spreading basins.
 There also may be a loss of royalties to the District from the mining operations when water is spread in the mining pits.
 See Figure 2-2: Current Santa Ana Spreading Facilities, for all possible spreading basin interconnections.